kateBea/Mikoto/README.md

 ### Software Requirements
 - **CMake** 3.18 or higher.
 - **The Vulkan SDK**: Available from [Vulkan](https://vulkan.lunarg.com/).
+- A Python 3.x installation for the build system.
 - **C++20 Compiler**: Tested with GCC 12.3.0.
 - **GLSL-C**: Optional, as precompiled shader binaries are included.